Program overview

 Career Options

-Graduates of the Associate of Science in Food and Nutrition can pursue a variety of career paths in Canada, including:
+Graduates of the Associate of Science Degree in Food and Nutrition can pursue a variety of career paths in Canada, including:

 • Nutritionist: Provide dietary advice and create nutrition plans for individuals and groups.